Ruth Millikan: Education and career

-Millikan taught half-time at Berea College from 1969–1972, Two-thirds time at Western Michigan University from 1972–1973, half-time at the University of Michigan from 1993–1996, but otherwise spent her entire career at the University of Connecticut, where she is now professor emerita.
+Millikan taught half-time at Berea College from 1969 to 1972, Two-thirds time at Western Michigan University from 1972 to 1973, half-time at the University of Michigan from 1993 to 1996, but otherwise spent her entire career at the University of Connecticut, where she is now professor emerita.
 She is married to American psychologist and cognitive scientist Donald Shankweiler.

 She was awarded the Jean Nicod Prize and gave the Jean Nicod Lectures in Paris in 2002.
 She was elected to the American Academy of Arts and Sciences in 2014.
 In 2017, she received both the Nicholas Rescher Prize for Systematic Philosophy from the University of Pittsburgh and the Rolf Schock Prize in Logic and Philosophy.